 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-Enhancing analysers performance gas chromatography is a widely used analysis technique which allows the qualitative and quantitative characterization of a sample.
-Such sample is injected through a sample injector in a flow of carrier gas.
-The gas flow is controlled using a high accuracy mass flow controller (IQ+ FLOW series).
-The sample to analyse will go through the stationary heated column where analytes elute at different times.
-Analytes are then detected by a specific type of detector depending on the GC technique used.
-Each analyte will generate a different peak, enabling sample’s constituents identification.
-The attained peaks also permit a quantitative analysis through the integration of the peaks areas.
+Gas chromatography is a widely used analytical technique which allows the qualitative and quantitative characterization of a sample.
+Such sample is injected through a sample injector in a stream of carrier gas.
+The gas stream is controlled using a high accuracy mass flow controller (IQ+ FLOW series).
+The sample to analyse will go through the stationary heated column where its components elute at different times.
+Analytes are then detected by a specific type of detector.
+Each component of the sample will generate a different peak, enabling sample’s constituents identification.
+The attained peaks also permit a quantitative analysis through the calculation of the peaks areas.

 Chemical plants frequently use these analysers to check process parameters in real time, thereby requiring faster run times.
 Such a requirement is hard to achieve, because it is difficult to reach a good balance between faster cycles while keeping acceptable levels of separation.